mahirbastas/mahirbastas/README.md

 ## Hi there 👋

-I’m a computer engineer and tech enthusiast who is interested in 🖥️ computer organization and 🤖 system design.
+I’m a new graduated computer engineer and tech enthusiast who is interested in 🖥️ computer organization and 🤖 system design.

 On GitHub, I share my side projects and learnings to help others.
 While you'll find a selection of my work here, most of my academic and professional projects remain private as I regularly revise and organize them before sharing.